 Gatehouse Ministry is an independent non-profit organization that offers support to Simpson MKs/TCKs.
 Gatehouse is a local ministry to students whose parents are missionaries.
 It provides help with cultural reentry, interaction with other MKs and TCKs, and a "safe home" for the MK community of Redding.

-Presently, Gatehouse Ministry works with more than 50 MKs, none of whom live at the Gatehouse, located a short distance from campus.
+Presently, Gatehouse Ministry works with many MKs, sone of whom live at the Gatehouse, located a short distance from campus.
 Each month throughout the school year, Gatehouse provides special events for MKs and TCKs.

-INTERNATIONAL WORKER-IN-RESIDENCE (IWIR)
+INTERNATIONAL WORKER-IN-RESIDENCE (IWIR)\